CPE BACH for his 300th anniversary (1714-2014)

 By 1768 it was time to move on and Emanuel travelled to the city of Hamburg to succeed his illustrious and equally prolific godfather, the composer Georg Philipp Telemann, as Director of Music of the five main city churches.
 This created opportunities to extend the range and scope of his compositions, especially choral works which flowed abundantly from his pen thereafter.

-Evidence of CPE Bach’s extensive output can be found in the composition folio he amassed during his lifetime, which not only includes the keyboard works, but also abounds with chamber works, cantatas, symphonies, Lieder, nearly two dozen Passions that included a setting according to St. Matthew, numerous oratorios and a particular favourite with the London Bach Society Heilig ist Gott (Wq217 or H 778), a dramatic and extravagantly scored piece for double chorus and double orchestra with no less than six trumpets!
+Evidence of CPE Bach’s extensive output can be found in the composition folio he amassed during his lifetime, which not only includes the keyboard works, but also abounds with chamber works, cantatas, symphonies, Lieder, nearly two dozen Passions that included a setting according to St. Matthew, numerous oratorios and a particular favourite with the London Bach Society Heilig ist Gott (Wq217 or H 778), a dramatic and extravagantly scored setting of the German Sanctus for solo alto, double chorus and double orchestra with no less than six trumpets!
 Although fairly short, it is a truly fabulous and imaginative creation.

 Directing public concerts